 To make sure you have an accurate picture of the data you’re collecting, speak to an in-market expert or international agency who knows your industry.
-They can tell you how to measure success most effectively in that specific market – and any trends you need to be aware of.
-Keep an eye on what your competitors are doing, too – you can learn from their successes and failures.
+They can tell you how to measure success most effectively in their market – and any trends you need to be aware of.
+Keep an eye on what your competitors are doing too – you can learn from their successes and failures.

 3. WHAT SHOULD YOU TEST?